pkaminski/sample/README.md

 sample
 ======

 A change   in the   master.

-A simple sample repo for trying out events.
+A simplesample repo for trying out events.
 Here's another edot.

 This was a sample from Monty Python's latest album, pleasures of the Norwegian folk dance.